kosme/pure-knob/README.md

 - `colorBG`: Color of the knob track.
 - `colorFG`: Color of the knob gauge / indicator.
 - `colorLabel`: Color of the (optional) label.
+- `colorNumber`: Color the number showing the current value.
 - `fnStringToValue`: Function turning a string into a (numeric) value.
 (Check the "custom formatting" section below for more information.)
 - `fnValueToString`: Function turning a (numeric) value into a string.
 (Check the "custom formatting" section below for more information.)
 - `label`: A label (string) displayed at the bottom of the knob, a track radius length away from the center.
 Set to null to not print any label.